rockapot/crash/Story/Hour 04.md

 “Don’t do it.”
 She turned to him cigarette dead in her mouth.
 “Don’t do it,” he repeated.
 “You promised.”
 She looked to the precipice before her.
 A mist had started to roll in, a great terrestrial cloud that hung over the world below.
 In the space of several blinks she stared back and forth as though considering possibilities, then tossed the cigarette into the void.
 Together they retreated down the service rungs.
-Before them passed single gargantuan letters of the ship’s marking, paint and rust caked on the deck from the centuries.
+Before them passed a single gargantuan letter of the ship’s markings, paint and rust caked on the deck from the centuries.
 Underneath the mist roiled and churned and gave the illusion that there was no ground at all.